The Complete Guide

 Top Regions & Destinations

-Popular areas include Europe (Spain, Greece, Italy), the Caribbean, Southeast Asia (Vietnam, Thailand), Africa (Egypt, South Africa), the Americas (Brazil, Mexico), and Australia/NZ.
+Popular areas include Europe (Spain, Greece, Italy), the Caribbean, Southeast Asia, Africa, the Americas, and Australia/NZ.
 Each has distinct seasons and vibes.
-Explore more: Top Countries for Instructor Jobs .
+Explore top countries

 Visa & Work Permit Essentials

 Disclaimer: Visa information changes frequently.
-This is general guidance ONLY.
-Always consult official government immigration websites for the country you intend to work in.
+This is general guidance only.
+Always consult official government immigration websites.

 Language Skills

-English is the industry lingua franca, but local language skills (Spanish, Portuguese, French, German, etc.) significantly boost your employability in many top destinations.
+English is the industry lingua franca, but local language skills (Spanish, Portuguese, French, German, etc.) significantly boost your employability.

 Salary, Compensation & Lifestyle

-Understanding compensation across different roles helps you make informed career decisions.
-Each career path offers different salary structures, benefits, and lifestyle trade-offs.
+Understanding compensation helps you make informed career decisions.

 Compensation Across Career Paths